Today in AgBioView: August 12, 2002:

 Center), a research institute headquartered in Lima, Peru, late blight

-15% of the Peruvian potato crop is destroyed annually by the fungus--
+of the Peruvian potato crop is destroyed annually by the fungus--and

-and several times that in isolated areas.
-While cases of outright
+several times that in isolated areas.
+While cases of outright starvation

-starvation are rare in Peru, blight-induced malnutrition causes death
+are rare in Peru, blight-induced malnutrition causes death rates to soar

-rates to soar among infants and aged people already weakened by
+among infants and aged people already weakened by respiratory and

-the blight alarming, and she has been an ardent crusader of using
+blight alarming, and she has been an ardent crusader of using genetically

-genetically modified or "biotech" crops to combat the epidemic.
-"Blight
+modified or "biotech" crops to combat the epidemic.
+"Blight is back and

-is back and it's bigger than ever," says Nelson, an American who
+it's bigger than ever," says Nelson, an American who recently completed a

-recently completed a research stint in Peru.
-"It has become the No. 1
+research stint in Peru.
+"It has become the No. 1 potato disease

-potato disease worldwide."
-One of the primary methods to combat late
+worldwide."
+One of the primary methods to combat late blight and other

-blight and other pathogens is by engineering new varieties of plants
+pathogens is by engineering new varieties of plants that need less

 But plant geneticists are being denounced by environmentalists for